|2018 Playing Rules|

 6. Regular ASA rules for the Silver division.
 Base play shall be treated according to existing ASA rules.

-7. If a batted line drive hits the pitcher, the umpire will call “Dead Ball Out”.
+7. (Does not apply if pitching screen is used) If a batted line drive hits the pitcher, the umpire will call “Dead Ball Out”.
 Near misses, balls batted sharply through the pitcher's box or in the vicinity of the pitcher, without striking the pitcher, do NOT result in dead ball out.
 The pitcher MUST be in the pitcher's box when struck by a batted line drive ball for the umpire to call Dead Ball Out.
+(Changed 2018)

 When a batted line drive ball strikes the pitcher in the arm (including the glove), while the pitcher is, in the umpire's judgment, in the process of making a reasonable defensive play on the ball, the rule does not apply.